Mahboob-Attar/DataSceince-Internship-ExactSpace/Task1/README.md

 - Avoids false negatives for idle periods.
 - Option to ignore **short shutdowns (<10 min)** to remove noise.

-   1️⃣ Why "ignore short shutdowns (<10 min)"?
+#### Why ignore short shutdowns (<10 min)?

-      - In sensor data from industrial machines, there are often tiny dips or fluctuations in readings that look like a shutdown, but the machine is actually running.
+- In sensor data from industrial machines, there are often tiny dips or fluctuations that look like a shutdown, but the machine is actually running.

-      - These very short periods (<10 minutes) are usually noise — maybe a minor operational hiccup, sensor lag, or brief power fluctuation.
+- These very short periods (<10 minutes) are usually noise — minor operational hiccups, sensor lag, or brief power fluctuations.

-      - If we count these as real shutdowns, your analysis will overestimate idle periods and create false alerts, which is misleading for maintenance planning.
+- Counting these as real shutdowns would **overestimate idle periods** and create **false alerts**, misleading maintenance planning.

-      - So, by ignoring short shutdowns, you:
+- By ignoring short shutdowns:
-      - ✅ Remove false positives
+  - ✅ Removes false positives
-      - ✅ Highlight meaningful, real shutdowns
+  - ✅ Highlights meaningful, real shutdowns
-      - ✅ Make the results cleaner and more actionable
+  - ✅ Makes results cleaner and actionable

-   ### ⚠️ Note on Empty Shutdown Periods
+#### Note on Empty Shutdown Periods
 - The `shutdown_periods.csv` file may appear empty after running the analysis.
-      - **Reason:** There were **no shutdowns or idle periods detected** in the dataset according to the detection criteria (e.g., sensor thresholds, minimum duration).
+- **Reason:** No shutdowns or idle periods were detected according to the detection criteria (sensor thresholds, minimum duration).
-      -  You can adjust detection parameters in the script if you want to capture shorter or less prominent idle periods:
+- You can adjust detection parameters to capture shorter or less prominent idle periods:
   - Lower the **percentile threshold** for sensor inactivity.
   - Reduce the **minimum shutdown duration** (currently set to ignore very short idle periods <10 min).

 ### Machine State Clustering